Pay Less for Motorcycle Insurance or Get up to $80*, Even If You Don’t Buy.

 Riders with Comprehensive or Third Party Fire and Theft coverage who wish to travel to Malaysia – and southern Thailand – are covered for theft, but should be aware that motorcycle theft in Malaysia and Thailand is much more frequent an occurrence than it is in Singapore.
 (Third Party Only insurance does not provide any coverage for theft in either Singapore or Malaysia&).

-Also, please note the excess amounting to 50% of the Market Value of your Motorcycle at the time of any theft (up to a maximum of S$2,000.00 - Including Prevailing GST) will apply if your Motorcycle is stolen outside Singapore.
+Also, please note the excess amounting to 50% of the Market Value of your Motorcycle at the time of any theft (up to a maximum of S$2,000.00 - before prevailing GST) will apply if your Motorcycle is stolen outside Singapore.

 Your motorbike is covered under Comprehensive or Third Party Fire and Theft motorcycle insurance.

 In the event your motorbike is stolen outside of Singapore; there will be an additional excess fee (more than the standard policy excess).
-This will amount to either 50% of the Open Market Value of your motorbike at the time of theft or $2,000, whichever is the lower sum.
+This will amount to either 50% of the Open Market Value of your motorbike at the time of theft or up to a maximum of S$2,000 (before prevailing GST), whichever is the lower sum.

 Do note, the rider will need to make an Own Damage Claim.